Important: Summer 2020 Seasonal Closure due to COVID-19 Travel Restrictions (Last update: May 22, 2020 @ 12:00pm) Learn More ›

 WHAT’S INCLUDED IN MY TRIP?
 WHAT SHOULD I PACK?

-All summer trips include accommodation at one of three spectacular lodges, food and non-alcoholic beverages, certified guides and helicopter pilots, safety training and the use of hiking equipment (boots, jackets, daypacks, rain pants, walking poles, and water bottles).
+All summer trips include accommodation at one of three spectacular lodges, food and non-premium non-alcoholic beverages, certified guides and helicopter pilots, safety training and the use of hiking equipment (boots, jackets, daypacks, rain pants, walking poles, and water bottles).
 For further information on what's included, visit the page of the trip.

 WHAT IS THE MINIMUM AGE FOR CHILDREN?